New ideas about multiplication of tensorial distributions: New approach

-Now let us define the generalized space of objects $\Gamma^{l}(M)$.
-These objects are defined exactly in the same way than $D'^{m}_{n}(M)$~ ($m+n=l$)~ objects, we just do not require that they transform between charts in the tensorial way (second point in the definition of generalized tensor fields).
+\paragraph{Notation.} Now let us define the generalized space of objects $\Gamma^{l}(M)$.
+(For example the Christoffel symbol would fall into this class.)
+These objects are defined exactly in the same way as $D'^{m}_{n}(M)$~ ($m+n=l$)~ objects, we just do not require that they transform between charts in the tensorial way, (second point in the definition of generalized tensor fields).

 Note the following: \begin{itemize} \item The definition of $\Gamma^{l}(M)$ includes also the case $m=0$.
 Now we see, that the scalars can be taken as subclass of $\Gamma^{0}(M)$, given by objects that are constants with respect to the chart argument. \item Note also that for a general $\Gamma^{m}(M)$ object there is no meaningful differentiation between ``upper'' and ``lower'' indices, but we will still use formally the $T^{\mu...}_{\nu...}$ notation (for all cases). \end{itemize}